-Figure 3.5 Example: Initial function structures of an AM Gear functionality and individual functions.
+All four function structures represent the same functionality of an AM gear and are relatively easy to understand.
+However, one can observe how they differ in representing both the overall functionality and individual functions.
 Across the four function structures, uniformity of representation is not achieved, which is necessary for the development of formal MRs and computational approach.
 This is especially noticeable when these and other function modelling approaches from literature are used across different products to create function structures.
 By modelling and comparing function structures of multiple AM products created using existing approaches, the following observations are made: